pettijohn/DenoTSDockerWSL2VSCode/README.md

 ## Known Issues

 * You still need Deno installed on Windows host because the the VS Code extension, and thus the debugger, requires it.
 There may be some way to set `deno.path` in `.vscode/settings.json` to invoke `wsl.exe docker`, but I haven't been able to figure it out.
 For this trivial example, we're not really saving anything, but for more complicated toolchains we can still improve our lives with this technique.
+* This would probably be quite a bit easier on Mac since `docker` will be in path, rather than having to invoke it through `wsl.exe`.

 ## File by File